AlharthAli/webaccess/README.md

 ### `vague_link_text`
 Screen readers can list all links on a page.
 Link text like "click here", "read more", or "here" is meaningless in that context — users have no idea where the link goes.
 Descriptive link text is one of the highest-impact accessibility fixes.

+### `low_contrast`
+Text with insufficient contrast against its background is difficult or impossible to read for users with low vision or color blindness.
+This check calculates the WCAG relative luminance and contrast ratio formulas directly from inline `style` attributes (`color` and `background-color` in `rgb()` format), flagging any pair below the 4.5:1 AA threshold for normal text.
+Note: this only catches contrast issues declared inline — colors set via external stylesheets or CSS classes aren't visible to this check, since that would require a full rendering engine to resolve.

 ## API Endpoints